Sainithin-cv/EDA-of-IPL/README.md

 );
 ```

-Copy data from csv files:
+Import data from csv files:

 ```sql
 copy matches from '<filepath>/matches.csv' with (format 'csv', header true);
 copy deliveries from '<filepath>/deliveries.csv' with (format 'csv', header true);
 ```

-See if the tables are created:
+Check if the tables are created:

 ```
 ipl=# \dt